-Transcendent East Asian Deities at the Kimbell Art Museum
+Transcendent Beings - East Asian Deities at the Kimbell Art Museum

 This is my first post for 2023 and I hope everyone had a wonderful Christmas break and Happy New Year!
 During the holidays I was in the USA to complete a few of projects before the year-end.
 One of these jobs took me to Dallas for an insurance appraisal.

 This was my first time in Texas and the trip started smoothly enough with the appraisal being completed within schedule.
 Later that evening I was also able to try some famous Texas BBQ at Terry Black's - the ribs and brisket were simply amazing!